hubotio/hubot/docs/scripting.md

     // Don't process this message further.
     context.response.message.finish()

-    // If the message starts with 'hubot' or the alias pattern, this user was
+    // If the message starts with 'botforge' or the alias pattern, this user was
     // explicitly trying to run a command, so respond with an error message. if (context.response.message.text?.match(robot.respondPattern(''))) {
       context.response.reply(`I'm sorry @${context.response.message.user.name}, but I'm configured to ignore your commands.`)